Pikey Peak Trek

 You have the option of driving or flying all the way to Phaplu.

-If you have limited time and love a short journey then you can fly to Phaplu.
-The flight departures from Kathmandu and takes around 35 minutes to reach there.
+If you have limited time and love a short journey, then you can fly to Phaplu.
+The flight departs from Kathmandu and takes around 35 minutes to reach there.
 It is inhabited at an altitude of 7918 m above sea level.
-The airport resides in the Phaplu town of Solukhumbu district.
+The airport resides in the Phaplu town of the Solukhumbu district.

-While the drive to Phaplu is much affordable compared to the flights.
-If you are a long journey lover with scenic views of the countryside, rivers, etc then the 7-8 hours drive is perfect for you.
-It is much more reliable than the flights as it won’t be delayed or canceled.
+While the drive to Phaplu is much more affordable compared to the flights.
+If you are a long journey lover with scenic views of the countryside, rivers, etc., then the 7-8 hour drive is perfect for you.
+It is much more reliable than the flights, as it won’t be delayed or canceled.

 • Day02